jpdaigle/pg_global_kv/README.md

 Unfortunately you can't implement that loop in pure `pl/pgsql` because you need to enter and exit a transaction in order for the rows to become visible.
 In >= 9.4 you could use, dynamic background workers, but in 9.3 you need a very simple companion daemon which just calls the replication function in a loop.

 The other important concept is this `max_ts`.
-Its crticial for making this replication strategy work.
+It's critical for making this replication strategy work.
 Assuming all transaction has settled, you can just pull over time ranges repeatedly.
-However, concider the following situation:
+However, consider the following situation:

     Time 1: Put call begins with now() =  1
     Time 2: Replication runs for the window 1..2